-It features a carbon fibre finish, a manual latch and under the hood you will also find a twin-turbo EcoBoost V6 motor with 647 horsepower.
-Limited to only 250 models per year, it is set to be a much sought-after model for the fans of the GT supercar.
-The surprise also comes after last month’s unveiling of their all-new, redesigned, 2018 Mustang.
+It features a carbon fibre finish, a manual latch and under the hood is where you’ll also find the twin-turbo EcoBoost V6 motor with 647 horsepower.

 The new GT wouldn’t be a modern supercar without adjustable driving modes, and Ford has packed five different selectable setups into its new flagship machine.

-In Normal mode, the GT rides with 120mm of ground clearance, while traction control and stability control systems are locked on.
-The rear wing pops up at 90mph, though even in this Normal setting it can still be deployed as an airbrake if the pedal is slammed on at speed.
-Wet mode is the same as Normal, but lowers throttle sensitivity and responsiveness.
-With both of these modes activated, comfort suspension settings are available.
+In ‘normal’ mode, the GT rides with 120mm of ground clearance, while the traction control and stability control systems are locked on.
+The rear wing pops up at 90mph, even though in its ‘normal setting’ it can still be deployed as an airbrake if the pedal is slammed on at speed.